 From 1925 Saklatvala was on the CP’s Central Committee.
 The party was was not afraid to criticise him when it felt he went off the rails.
 When the (Liberal) Commons Speaker retired in 1928, Saklatvala made a glowing speech about him, and there widespread criticism in the party, including calls for his expulsion.
 The CP leadership formally resolved to exercise greater control over the MP.
 Soon after this controversy subsided he was criticised by the German Communist Party for a speech at a meeting in Berlin, and the CP discussed disciplining him again.

 Saklatvala had a very strong personality and will of his own, but at the same time remained strongly committed to revolutionary socialism and to the CP.
 He resisted serious pressure to break from the party.
-This ranged from widespread vilification, to suggestions he could receive a safe Labour seat and become a Labour minister, to being barred from international trips for MPs.
-Eventually, he was banned from his home country, for the last decade of his life.
+According to his friend and secretary Reg Bishop, this initially took the form of offers of a safe Labour seat and perhaps even a ministerial career if he would abandon the CP.
+After repeated refusals, Saklatvala instead suffered denunciation and vilification, a ban on visiting the US with other MPs, multiple arrests and eventually a ban on travelling to India for the last decade of his life.

 The General Strike

 Saklatvala worked hard to support the 1926 General Strike, suffering repression as a result.
 More broadly, too, the strike and its defeat were a turning point for him.

 The first Labour government, in 1924, had done nothing to dismantle the system of organised strike-breaking the state had gradually built up to prepare for industrial unrest.
 Saklatvala repeatedly raised the question of strike-breaking organisations in Parliament.

 On 3 May, the day before the strike started, the Manchester Guardian reported the “unusually large” May Day demonstration in London: